How often do you view a YouTube video to learn something that helps you do your job? Once a month? Once a week? Daily?

 Employees Love To Learn From Videos

 In its analysis of video learning effectiveness, WR also segmented respondents by companies that were using video for training and those that did not.
 And in the companies that are using video for training, three times more employees felt video training was “very effective,” compared to employees at companies that do not engage in video training.
 In other words, when employees have access to video-based training, they love it.

 While many companies have been using video to improve training for decades, the tools for recording, hosting, sharing, and searching video content now make it much easier and cheaper to put video to work at scale.
 Today’s learning and development professionals already understand the potential that video offers — they just need the right set of tools to use video efficiently.
 What if you had your own enterprise YouTube?

-When Microsoft made the switch from classroom training to eLearning, per-employee costs on those events dropped from $320 to just $17.
+When Microsoft made the switch from classroom training to video learning, per-employee costs on those events dropped from $320 to just $17.

 A corporate YouTube can help you improve the quality, consistency, speed, and effectiveness of your training efforts.
 With video, your team can:

 - Solve skills gap challenges with “microlearning” tutorials